 Silverheights real estate guide & listings for sale

-The noise levels in Silverheights are reasonably low, as the streets are generally quite calm.
-Green spaces aren't well-situated, resulting in them being occasionally difficult to reach from numerous locations in the neighbourhood.
-Despite that, there are a few parks close by for residents to check out.
+Silverheights is reasonably quiet overall, as the streets are usually peaceful.
+Parks aren't well-spread out, making them occasionally hard to get to from numerous locations in the neighbourhood.
+Despite that, there are a few public green spaces close by for residents to discover.